-- cube (cube) The source cube to extract a point from. - longitude (latitude,) The latitude and longitude of the point. - scheme(str) The interpolation scheme. 'linear' or 'nearest'.
+- cube (cube) The source cube to extract a point from. - latitude (float, or array of float) The latitude and longitude of the point.

+- longitude (float, or array of float) The latitude and longitude of the point. - scheme (str) The interpolation scheme. 'linear' or 'nearest'.
 No default.